rakina/find-in-page-api/explainer.md

 * Extending the browser's built-in UI to find items that will never be in the current page's DOM, such as other chapters in a book, or other threads in a forum

-## Providing a custom Find-in-page UI
+## Providing a custom find-in-page UI

 ### Example code